adampaigge/script/README.md

 Peer-to-peer technology is a means to operate with no central authority: managing transactions and issuing money/data carried out collectively by the network (that means you, your friends, that cute cafe you like and more).
 There are many ways to engage with this, whether by downloading the entire transaction database and operating as a node in the network, meaning you help secure and act as a source of truth for the network, or you can download wallets and use it as a currency or in your projects as decentralised API layer token where transparency and accountability are required.

+Script has an extensible smart contracting framework built into its operational model.
+The world works on contracts and authorities to mediate the relationships between ourselves and each other when dealing with companies, governments and more.
+Traditional contracting is done through documented and agreed upon clauses that are drafted by highly specialised people within a company or individuals with a steep learning curve.
+We seek to simplify this by building self-executing contracts like a programme on your computer, removing the need for complex contract negotiation and simplifying contract disputes based on preagreed automation signed with digital signatures.

-All transactions are posted to a public ledger, and while the wallet addresses may be pseudonomymous (like a handle on a social media site) they are not anonymous once you link IPs, identifying information and more to your wallet and transactions.
-This is fine in some cases, but we will work to make sure there are options for encrypted transactions in future to make this safe for every day use.
+All transactions and datas are posted to a public ledger, and while the wallet addresses may be pseudonomymous (like a handle on a social media site) they are not anonymous once you link IPs, identifying information and more to your wallet and transactions.
+This is fine in some cases such as public sector spending and contracting, but we will work to make sure there are options for encrypted transactions in future to make this safe for every day use.

 The model should be as follows, transparency and accountability for trusted authorities and governance, privacy for the rest of us.